 Grip the front handle with your left hand and push the chain saw to the ground.
-Grip the starter handle with your right hand and pull out the starter cord slowly until you feel a resistance (as the starter pawls engage) and then pull firmly and rapidly.
-Never wrap the starter cord around your hand
+Grip the starter handle with your right hand and pull out the starter cord slowly until you feel a resistance (as the starter pawls engage) and then pull firmly and rapidly until the engine starts.
+Never twist the starter cord around your hand.